 On the other hand, the light fixtures cannot be too small.
 That is especially important if you have an open concept kitchen.
 You want your new light fixtures to be functional instead of purely decorative.

 Figuring out the appropriate size for your new light fixtures can be difficult.
-If possible, consult with an architect or a contractor and let them lead you in the right direction.
+If possible, consult with an architect or the home renovation contractors at a San Diego home building company and let them lead you in the right direction.